StefanTeleaba/StefansGuideToEverything/Spells/P/Primidon's Burning Hands.md

 Flammable objects in the Cone that aren't being worn or carried start burning.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d6 for each spell slot level above 1.

+***Using a Higher-Level Spell Slot.*** The Cone's length increases by 5 feet for each spell slot level above 1.